 Divan bed pros

-- Most widely available type of bed.
+- The most widely available type of bed

 Divan bed cons

-- Only some offer extra storage.
+- Only some divan beds offer extra storage

 Bedsteads are slatted frames (as opposed to solid bases), usually made of metal or wood and comprised of a base, legs and headboard.
 They're usually a more decorative option, with different colours, finishes and styles to choose from - from a traditional pine bedstead to a luxurious four-poster bedstead.